martymac/fpart/README.md

 ## Fpsync

 * Parallelizes rsync(1) or cpio(1) jobs
-* Supports using a SSH cluster for effective data migrations
+* Supports using a SSH cluster for efficient data migrations
 * Starts transfers while FS crawling still goes on
+* Supports remote target URLs when using rsync(1)
 * Parallelizes your final rsync(1) pass too!
 * Provides transfer runs' status/resume/replay
 * Nearly no dependencies (mostly shell and common tools)